Xiaomi Mi 10 Pro: analysis, characteristics and opinion

 Horses under the hood

 Leaving the camera aside, much of the prominence of the Xiaomi Mi 10 Pro also falls on what is inside.
 How could it be otherwise, in its entrails is found the Qualcomm Snapdragon 865 processor, the most powerful of the manufacturer and that will be the constant in many of the high-end that reach the market throughout this course.
-It is accompanied by 8 GB of RAM to ensure that the result is that of not having performance in any way blocking performance, whatever our daily use.
+It is accompanied by 8 GB of RAM to ensure that the result is that of having no obstacle in performance, whatever our daily use.

 Image: Luis del Barco.